 New section 129C(a) of TILA, added by section 1411 of subtitle B of Title XIV of the Dodd-Frank Act (Pub.
-L. 111-203, 124 Stat.
-1736, approved July 21, 2010), provides minimum standards for considering a consumer's ability to repay a residential mortgage.
-New section 129C(b), added by section 1412 of the Dodd-Frank Act, establishes the presumption that the ability-to-repay requirements of section 129C(a) are satisfied if a mortgage is a "qualified mortgage," and authorizes, initially, the Federal Reserve Board and, ultimately, the CFPB, to prescribe regulations that revise, add to, or subtract from the criteria in TILA that define a "qualified mortgage."
+L. 11 124 Stat.
+1736, approved July 21, 2010), provides minimum standards for considering a consumer's ability to represent and the ability-to-repay requirements of section 129C(a) are satisfied if a mortgage is a "qualified mortgage," and authorizes, initially, the Federal Reserve Board and, ultimately, the CFPB, to prescribe regulations that revise, a or subtract from the criteria in TILA that define a "qualified mortgage."

-Section 129C(b)(2)(A) defines qualified mortgage as a mortgage that meets the following requirements: (i) The transaction must have regular periodic payments; (ii) the terms of the mortgage must not result in a balloon payment; (iii) the income and financial resources of the mortgagor are verified and documented; (iv) for a fixed rate loan, the underwriting process fully amortizes the loan over the loan term; (v) for an adjustable rate loan, the underwriting is based on the maximum rate permitted under the loan during the first 5 years and includes a payment schedule that fully amortizes the loan over the loan term; (vi) the transaction must comply with any regulations established by the CFPB relating to ratios of total monthly debt to total monthly income; (vii) the total points and fees payable in connection with the loan must not exceed 3 percent of the total loan amount; and (viii) the mortgage must not exceed 30 years, except in specific areas.1
+Section 129C(b)(2)(A) defines qualified mortgage as a mortgage that meets the following requirements: (i) The transaction must have regular periodic payments; (ii) the terms of the mortgage must not result in a balloon payr (iii) the income and financial resources of the mortgagor are verified and documented; (iv) for a fixed rate loan, tl underwriting process fully amortizes the loan over the loan term; (v) for an adjustable rate loan, the underwriting based on the maximum rate permitted under the loan during the first 5 years and includes a payment schedule t amortizes the loan over the loan term; (vi) the transaction must comply with any regulations established by the C relating to ratios of total monthly debt to total monthly income; (vii) the total points and fees payable in connectio the loan must not exceed 3 percent of the total loan amount; and (viii) the mortgage must not exceed 30 years, ε in specific areas.
+(1)

-New section 129C(b)(3)(B)(ii), also added by section 1412, requires that HUD, the Department of Veterans Affairs (VA), the Department of Agriculture (USDA), and the Rural Housing Service (RHS), prescribe rules in consultation with the Federal Reserve Board 2 to define the types of loans they insure, guarantee, or administer, as the case may be, that are "qualified mortgages," and revise, add to, or subtract from the statutory criteria used to define a qualified mortgage.
+New section 129C(b)(3)(B)(ii), also added by section 1412, requires that HUD, the Department of Veterans Affai the Department of Agriculture (USDA), and the Rural Housing Service (RHS), prescribe rules in consultation witl Federal Reserve Board (2) to define the types of loans they insure, guarantee, or administer, as the case may be are "qualified mortgages," and revise, add to, or subtract from the statutory criteria used to define a qualified mortgages.

-The Federal Reserve Board published a proposed rule on May 11, 2011, at 76 FR 27390, entitled, "Regulation Z; Truth in Lending," in conformance with amendments to section 129C of TILA.
-On July 21, 2011, rulemaking authority under TILA transferred from the Federal Reserve Board to the CFPB.
-The CFPB published a final rule on January 30, 2013, at 78 FR 6408, entitled, "Abilityto-Repay and Qualified Mortgage Standards under the Truth in Lending Act (Regulation Z)," which has been referred to in this preamble as the CFPB final rule.
-This final rule implemented section 129C(b) by defining "qualified mortgage" with two degrees of protections for creditors and assignees of a qualified mortgage.
-The CFPB's regulations implementing section 129C(b) are codified at 12 CFR part
+The Federal Reserve Board published a proposed rule on May 11, 2011, at 76 FR 27390, entitled, "Regulation \bar{z} in Lending," in conformance with amendments to section 129C of TILA.
+On July 21, 2011, rulemaking authority to TILA transferred from the Federal Reserve Board to the CFPB.
+The CFPB published a final rule on January 30, at 78 FR 6408, entitled, "Ability-to-Repay and Qualified Mortgage Standards under the Truth in Lending Act (Req Z)," which has been referred to in this preamble as the CFPB final rule.
+This final rule implemented section 129C defining "qualified mortgage" with two degrees of protections for creditors and assignees of a qualified mortgage CFPB's regulations implementing section 129C(b) are codified at 12 CFR part 1026.

-The CFPB's regulations at 12 CFR 1026.43(e)(2) adopt in part the statutory qualified mortgage definition, and require that a mortgage meet 6 general requirements: (i) The transaction must have regular periodic payments; 3 (ii) the mortgage must not exceed 30 years; 4 (iii) the points and fees paid in connection with a loan greater than or equal to \$100,000 does not exceed 3 percent of the total loan amount, with a higher amount allowed for loans under \$100,000; 5 (iv) the creditor must underwrite the loan taking into account the monthly payment for mortgagerelated obligations; 6 (v) the creditor must consider and verify income and debt; 7 and (vi) the ratio of the consumer's monthly debt to total monthly income must not exceed 43 percent.8
+The CFPB's regulations at 12 CFR 1026.43(e)(2) adopt in part the statutory qualified mortgage definition, and re that a mortgage meet 6 general requirements: (i) The transaction must have regular periodic payments; (3) (ii) the mortgage must not exceed 30 years; (4) (iii) the points and fees paid in connection with a loan greater than or equ \$100,000 does not exceed 3 percent of the total loan amount, with a higher amount allowed for loans under \$10 (5) (iv) the creditor must underwrite the loan taking into account the monthly payment for mortgage-related obliga (6) (v) the creditor must consider and verify income and debt; (7) and (vi) the ratio of the consumer's monthly debt monthly income must not exceed 43 percent.
+(8)